MycroftCanner2/anubis/README.md

 For live chat, please join the [Patreon](https://patreon.com/cadey) and ask in the Patron discord in the channel `#anubis`.

+## Static Site Integration

+Anubis can stand in front of any static site generator.
+After building your site, point Anubis at the directory of generated files and let it proxy requests to them while serving its own assets from `/.within.website/x/cmd/anubis/static/`.

+> **AI prompt:**
+> "I have an Astro static site and want to protect it with Anubis.
+Explain how
+> to build the Astro site, start Anubis in front of the `dist` directory, and
+> configure my web server so that Anubis serves its static assets and proxies
+> other requests to the site."

 ## Star History

 <a href="https://www.star-history.com/#TecharoHQ/anubis&Date">